-We completed the Bus Lane at Te Matapihi, in March 2022.
+We completed the work at Te Matapihi on the Bus Lane, in March 2022.
 The Town Square, including local art work, will be completed in April 2022.

 Construction of the new Mangaweka Bridge has begun and is due to be completed in June 2022, one month earlier than planned.